AnOpenSauceDev/Methane-mod/README.md

 If you **REALLY** want to get your hands on bleeding-edge builds (for whatever reason), github actions always has builds of the latest commits.

 > [!IMPORTANT]
 > please do not re-upload my mods to other platforms without my permission.
-The only places this mod is available is on Modrinth and Github. <br>
+The only places this mod is available and supported is on Modrinth and Github. <br>

 > Methane is on curseforge to prevent impersonation, no support will be given.